 Hypoglossal nerve stimulator

 This procedure involves attaching an electrode to the main nerve that controls your tongue, called the hypoglossal nerve.
-The electrode is connected to a device that’s similar to a pacemaker.
+The electrode is connected to a device similar to a pacemaker.
 When you stop breathing in your sleep, it stimulates your tongue muscles to prevent them from blocking your airway.

 While all surgeries carry some risks, having sleep apnea can increase your risk of certain complications, especially when it comes to anesthesia.
 Many anesthesia medications relax your throat muscles, which can make sleep apnea worse during the procedure.